Pet Loss Support

 While you can take steps to cope with losing your pet, it may feel highly challenging for many.
 Pets may change your life in monumental ways.
 They can help people stay active, get out and be more social, and offer joy when they do something sweet or make us laugh when they do something silly.
 Many pet owners may find that caring for their pets satisfies a nurturing instinct.

 Those living alone may find comfort and joy in having a pet companion.
 Several of these aspects may no longer be present when a pet dies.
 Owners may also experience guilt or shame as part of their grieving process.
 The owner may have been unable to afford the necessary care to prolong the pet's life, or there may have been a way to prevent death.
-Even if there was no other option, owners might feel they did something wrong.
+Even if there was no other option, owners might believe they did something wrong.

 In an accidental or unexpected death, a pet's owner may struggle to heal from the loss or understand why it happened.
 They may spend time ruminating over how the accident could have been prevented or what they could or should have done differently.
 Turning to a higher power or seeking a deeper sense of meaning in the situation might help some individuals cope.
 Although all of these factors can be challenging to deal with, grief is often a normal part of loss, and learning to accept and validate your emotional responses may be beneficial.
 It's okay to grieve your pet, and during this time, you might wonder whether the intensity of your emotions is normal or how long this grieving process will last.